earth-mover/icechunk/docs/docs/icechunk-python/virtual.md

 #    err      (time, zlev, lat, lon) int16 64MB ManifestArray<shape=(31, 1, 72...
 ```

 We have a virtual dataset with 31 timestamps!
-Let's create an Icechunk store to write it to.
+One hint that this worked correctly is that the readout shows the variables and coordinates as [`ManifestArray`](https://virtualizarr.readthedocs.io/en/latest/usage.html#manifestarray-class) instances, the represenation that `VirtualiZarr` uses for virtual arrays.
+Let's create an Icechunk store to write this dataset to.

 !!! note